-If Gage was telling the truth, the 2,450 firearms surrendered on April 27th were not just a fraction of the privately owned weapons that had been in Boston the previous year; they were a fraction of the privately owned weapons that had been in Boston on April 27th.
+Furthermore, General Gage's proclamation of June 19 complained that contrary to the claims of the selectmen of Boston that "all the inhabitants had delivered up their fire-arms" he had suspected, and now had proof, "that many had been perfidious in this respect, and had secreted great numbers."
+The 2,450 firearms surrendered on April 27th were not just a fraction of the privately owned weapons that had been in Boston the previous year; they were a fraction of the privately owned weapons that had been in Boston on April 27th.
 How many guns were there in Boston on April 27, 1775?
 How many were there in Boston on April 27, 1774?
-To make any claim at all is just guessing, but we can say that it is unlikely that General Gage was upset because just a few dozen guns were still in hiding, and it is also unlikely that just a few dozen privately owned guns left before the Battle of Lexington.
+To make any claim at all is just guessing, but we can say that it is unlikely that General Gage was upset because a few dozen guns were still in hiding, and it is also unlikely that a few dozen privately owned guns left before the Battle of Lexington.

 Finally, it is important to look at an important set of demographic differences between Boston in 1775 and any American city today that makes 14.4% (or even 28.8%) misleading.
 Families were larger, and the average lifespan was substantially shorter than today.
 At least some part of the population were slaves.
 The number of free adult males (those most likely to possess a gun for either hunting or militia duty) was a relatively smaller percentage of the population than today.
 A town of 17,000 people today would have about 5000 households, and perhaps 3000 male heads of household.
-Boston likely had less than 2500 households, and perhaps as few as 2000 to 2200 male heads of household.
+Boston likely had less than 2500 households, and perhaps as little as 2000 to 2200 male heads of household.
 The surrender of 2,450 guns suddenly seems quite impressive.